 - Members of the Nominating Committee serve a three (3) year term.
 The Committee selects the chair-elect who becomes chair.

 - Time.
-The time commitment requirement for members of the Nominating Committee is approximately fifteen (15) days each year for meetings and travel, in addition to time required for teleconferences and committee work.
+The time commitment for members of the Nominating Committee is approximately fifteen (15) days each year for meetings and travel, in addition to time required for teleconferences and committee work.
 The position of chair also requires time for correspondence, and planning meetings.
 Employer support in advance is encouraged.

 Face-to-Face Meetings (Double occupancy hotel accommodations, per diem and transportation are covered)